Good Content Costs Significant Money

 This is why.

 Great content is created rather than written.
-As a result, content writers are content builders, and each piece of content they create is layered with their blood, sweat, and tears.
+As a result, content writers are content builders, and each piece of content they create is layered with blood, sweat, and tears.

-The architect’s path to high-quality content
+The Architect’s path to high-quality Content

 “We need to create great content,” should be the mental model for content.
 “How much does great content cost?”